 For the deepest colors, use a ratio of 1 to 1 dyestuff to fabric, or 2 oz dye to 2 oz fabric, but you can still get good colors using much less dye.
 We used about 3-4 tablespoons per yard of fabric.
 Cochineal is an exception as it is very concentrated, so use only about a 20% ratio.
 The dyebaths can be re-used to get lighter shades.
 Experimentation is the best way to determine the right amount of dye for the type of fabric you are using and the color.
 We found the silk and velvet absorbed the colors the deepest.
 Some cottons will yield different and deeper shades using Tara Powder (a form of tannic acid) as a mordant with soda ash as an assist.

 Yellows can be overdyed with indigo to get shades of green, and reds overdyed with indigo will give purples.

-2. To mordant the fabric (or yarn) simmer together with 2 teaspoons Alum and 1 teaspoon Cream of Tartar per yard of fabric for 1 hour.
+- To mordant the fabric (or fiber or yarn) simmer together with 1.75 tsp Alum and 1 tsp Cream of Tartar per pound of fabric for 1 hour.
 Allow the fabric to cool in the solution.
 Squeeze out excess water from material.
 Rinse and discard solution. (all the alum will be absorbed by the fabric)You can allow the fabric to dry if you want to stockpile some pre-mordanted material, but you want to use it in about a month as over time the alum can degrade the fabric.